Documenting the American South Logo

 ZENO PONDER:

 Well, yes.
 I . . . we had an upsurge in the economy.
-Maybe they were making a better brand of liquor. [laughter] Anyway, the county people here in Madison did get along pretty good.
+Maybe they were making a better brand of liquor.
+[Laughter] Anyway, the county people here in Madison did get along pretty good.

-BILL FINGER:
+WILLIAM FINGER:

 That's the next question.